theEmbeddedGeorge/theEmbeddedNewTestament.github.io/Embedded_C/Structure_Alignment.md

 - Avoid `__attribute__((packed))` for HW registers; use explicit `uint*_t` fields and document reserved bits.
 - For on-wire protocol structs, serialize/deserialize explicitly to avoid ABI/layout surprises.

+---

+## 🧪 Guided Labs
+1) Size and speed
+- Implement loops that read/write arrays of `poor_t` vs `better_t`; measure cycle counts.

+2) Overlay caution
+- Create a `volatile` register struct overlay; verify exact offsets match datasheet using `offsetof`.

+## ✅ Check Yourself
+- When is packing justified and what are the side effects?
+- How can you ensure a struct field is at a specific offset portably?

+## 🔗 Cross-links
+- `Embedded_C/Memory_Models.md` for sections
+- `Embedded_C/Bit_Manipulation.md` for field macros

 Structure alignment is critical in embedded systems for:
 - **Memory efficiency** - Minimizing wasted memory space
 - **Performance optimization** - Aligned access is faster